Elias201478/Tera-RGB/READMEPLEASE.txt

 This trojan can harm your computer and wipe the c: drive and MBR Use it only a Virtual Machine.

-Credits to: N17Pro3426 for Kindness.
+Credits to: N17Pro3426 and ChrisORM380/ChrisRM_380 and 1_cactos/Cactos for verifying my Malware and My Codes.

 PLEASE NOT THAT KozaResponding2 IS NOT RESPONSIBLE FOR ANY DAMAGES.

 my Channel: https://www.youtube.com/@PankozaTestingTrojans

 my GitHub: https://github.com/Elias201478